jennyferconstanza/socialapi/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```

+## Installation Instructions

+After cloning the GitHub repository to your device, run `npm install i`.
+Once the packages and dependecies have been installed, run `npm start` to connect.

 ## Links